Navigating the New Frontier: Understanding the Proposed EU Regulatory Framework for Artificial Intelligence

 The urgency for these regulations comes from the potential risks posed by AI systems.
 While many AI solutions offer immense benefits, certain applications can lead to adverse outcomes, like opaque decision-making processes and potential discriminatory practices.
 The existing legislation doesn’t adequately cover these specific challenges, necessitating a comprehensive framework to ensure user safety, trust, and protection of fundamental rights.

-Keep exploring EU Startups Green Digital Revolution: Unifying Digital Transformation with Europe's Green Deal
+Keep exploring EU Startups: Green Digital Revolution: Unifying Digital Transformation with Europe's Green Deal

 Categorising Risk: A Four-Tiered Approach